 What is a Driveshaft?

-In modern cars and trucks, the driveshafts are pieces of the drivetrain that transfer power from the engine to the wheels, usually through a gearbox and differential.
+In modern cars and trucks, the driveshafts are the part of the drivetrain that transfers the power from the engine to the wheels, usually through a gearbox and differential.
 Driveshafts are found in everything from ordinary passenger cars to serious off-road vehicles because they offer good balance between cost and performance while also improving on-road handling.
-The main benefit of driveshafts is that they are fitted with Constant Velocity (CV) joints at either end of the shaft.
-That means when one end of the driveshaft is connected to the differential, and the other end is connected to the wheel, the two parts can move independently of one another.
+The main benefit of driveshafts is that they are fitted with various forms of constant velocity (CV) joint at either end of the shaft which enables them to transmit power through variable angles whilst maintaining a constant rotational (or drive) speed.

 When Were Driveshafts Invented?